stas/thesis/chapters/1_introduction.md

 # Introduction

-Electronic mail or simply email, is currently the most wide-spread and adopted solution for exchanging digital messages on internet.
-This technology was designed in 1970s and since then almost didn't change.
+Electronic mail or simply email, is currently the most wide-spread adopted solution for exchanging digital messages on internet.
+This technology was designed in 1970s and since then it almost did not change.
 The technological challenges, market share and social responsibility that would imply replacing or improving the email attracts lots of minds and companies today.